BobbyRobillard/distributed-systems/README.md

 # distributed-systems

 ## Features
-There are a couple important features of our software.

 - 1) The normal version assumes 3 Cores are provided, as that's what we've setup our VM to run with.
 This version outputs all the vampire numbers and their fangs